Frequently Asked Questions:

 January to February

 Cold to chilly.
-Day time around 25 degrees & night around 5-10 degree Celsius
+Daytime is around 25 degrees & night is around 5-10 degrees Celsius

 March to April mid

-Warm in the day.
-Day time around 35 degrees & night around 15 -20 degree Celsius
+Warm during the day.
+Day time around 35 degrees & night is around 15 -20 degrees Celsius

 April mid – July mid